 When I did find the perfect woman and we decided to get married I considered that thought.
 But I just couldn't be comfortable with "Michael Smith" -- I didn't have a problem with subsuming my identity into hers, it was just that "Michael Smith" seemed to scream out "Ordinary!"

 So we got married and neither of us changed our name.
 It was a couple years later before it occurred to me what I could do.
 Many people (my mother, for one) take a married name on the end, gaining an extra middle name.
 I could take "Smith" as an extra middle name.

 Shortly after realizing this I went to renew my driver's license and brought my wedding certificate with me to the DMV.
 (That is how Pennsylvania handles name changes.)
 I tried to explain what I was doing to Rachel -- I'm not quite sure if she didn't believe me, wasn't interested, or what but I was the only one changing my name that day.

 I went home and spent some time figuring out how I could change my signature to incorporate the "Smith".
-I have always used it sense and I am quite pleased to have her name in mine.
+I have always used it since and I am quite pleased to have her name in mine.